romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

 type TypedCompiledFunction<Ctx, T> = Box<dyn Fn(&Ctx) -> T>;
 ```

-Once we have this, the compiler can generate functions that access the context.
-To keep things flexible, we don’t need to know the type of each field in advance.
-Instead of returning the value of a field directly, we can return a _getter function_ that, given the context, produces the field value:

 How can we use context in the compiler?
 One idea is to define a trait that allows us to access fields of the context.
 But we can’t quite do it like this:

 ```rs